5 Ways to Tighten Your Budget Belt

 Avoid your budget kryptonite.

 In other words, figure out what kills your budget and learn how to control and/or avoid it.
-For me it is stores like Target and Fred Meyer, those handy one-stop shops.
+For me it’s stores like Target and Fred Meyer, those handy one-stop shops.
 Maybe this just goes to show that I have essentially no self-control.
-I go in armed with coupons for free dental floss and cheap razors and come out an hour later with two shirts, one set of kitchen towels, a box of fruit snacks, and three bags of clearanced Halloween candy.
+I go in with a list and come out an hour later with two shirts, one set of kitchen towels, a box of fruit snacks, and three bags of clearanced Halloween candy.
 Wait.
 What just happened in there?
 They are budgeting black holes for me.
 I know that and steel myself against their powerful pull.

 Last year, my husband and I did a one-month experiment where we cut out all extra spending.
 I quickly realized the only way I was going to be successful was to avoid the one-stop shops so I didn’t set foot in them for an entire month.
 I couldn’t believe how much I saved by completely avoiding clearance racks and end caps.
 Those orange stickers are so tantalizing, but the whole “spend more, save more” line of thinking gets so many of us in trouble in a hurry.